Convolutional Monge Mapping between EEG Datasets to Support Independent Component Labeling: Experiments and Results

-We use two datasets for this domain adaptation study, the \textit{Imagined Emotion} dataset from \cite{Onton2022} as the source dataset and the \textit{Cue} dataset from \cite{gramann2010} as the target dataset.
+We use two datasets for this domain adaptation study, the \textit{Imagined Emotion} (\textit{Emotion} for short) dataset from \citep{Onton2022} as the source dataset and the \textit{Cue} dataset from \citep{gramann2010} as the target dataset.
 Both datasets include manually labeled independent components (ICs).
-We hereafter refer to the \textit{Imagined Emotion} dataset as simply the \textit{Emotion} dataset.

 The \textit{Emotion} dataset has data from 32 subjects (13 male and 19 female, with an age mean and standard deviation of 25.5 $\pm$ 5 years).
 The EEG data has 180-232 channels and sampled at 256 Hz with durations ranging from 54 to 136 minutes.
-Channels with abnormal activity before performing ICA were discarded, leaving 134–235 channels per subject.
-This dataset was collected in the US, leaving a characteristic 60 Hz spike from AC electrical wiring as seen in Fig.~\ref{fig:all_emotion_subj_psd}.
 The dataset includes 935 expert-labeled ICs in three categories: brain (570), muscle (306), and eye (59).
 We used 27 subjects for training and 7 for testing.
 The training set contains 5,786 total ICs.
 The \textit{Cue} dataset has data from 12 subjects (10 male, 2 female, with an age range of 21 to 25 years), using 64 channels during data collection.
 This dataset's recordings were 56 to 66 minutes long and were collected at 500 Hz, which we down-sampled to 256 Hz before performing domain adaptation.
-This dataset was collected in Europe, leaving a characteristic 50 Hz spike as seen in Fig.~\ref{fig:cue_subj_psd_raw}.
 Expert annotations are available for 389 ICs: brain (261), muscle (102), eye (22), and heart (4).
 This dataset serves as the target for cross-dataset evaluation, testing generalization of the classifiers trained on the \textit{Emotion} training data.

-Note that in comparison to the experiments in the original CMMN paper \cite{gnassounouConvolutionMongeMapping2023}, our data contains different numbers of channels (134–235 vs. 64).
+Note that in comparison to the experiments in the original CMMN paper \citep{gnassounouConvolutionMongeMapping2023}, our data contains different numbers of channels (134–235 vs. 64).
 Therefore, the use of channel-averaged PSDs for CMMN is essential.
-For further details on both datasets, please refer to \cite{Onton2022, gramann2010}.
+For further details on both datasets, please refer to \citep{Onton2022, gramann2010}.